 From bears, pigs, ferrets, poultry, horses, dogs, and cats are all susceptible to the toxicity of theobromine found in chocolates.

 It is still not advisable to feed squirrels with milk chocolate, cause again, it still contains theobromine though in a lesser amount.
 Once squirrels eat too much chocolate milk, it can also impact their health.

 Squirrels are not picky eaters, they love to eat, and they do it frequently.
 You will see them busy munching and chewing most of the time.

 They like acorns, pears, kiwi, avocado, peaches, mangoes, apples, grapes, nectarines, figs, plums, and citrus.
 They also love blueberries, blackberries, strawberries, raspberries, and mulberries.
-Other preferences are.

 Vegetables are also one of their favorite and most of their preference include lettuce, spinach, kale, chard, arugula, peas, Brussels sprouts, radish, squash, beans, tomatoes, eggplant, asparagus, cauliflower, cabbage, and more.

 You will find squirrels scurrying to find more nuts if they chance upon a nut tree within the vicinity.
 They will get busy collecting nuts so they can store them to feed on it later on.
 They love pecans, walnuts, pistachios, cashews, chestnuts, pine nuts, macadamia nuts, hazelnuts, and almonds.
 It is also the issue with some squirrels cause once they see nut trees, they will surely get busy taking all the nuts to have enough stash.